JustinTan7/2420_assign2/README.md

 Now you can create the Caddyfile and Caddy service file

-Were going to start with writing the Caddyfile, on your local machine create the file.
-Nanme it **Caddyfile**
+We're going to start with writing the Caddyfile, on your local machine create the file.
+Name it **Caddyfile**

 It should look like this: